-"Clare Hall is a small college with a big heart!
-Right from my very first day in Cambridge, Clare Hall's down-to-earth atmosphere, and the genuine sense of community and belonging that I found here, have been central my experience at the university.
+Clare Hall is a small college with a big heart.
+The College's informal atmosphere, and the genuine sense of community and belonging, have been central to my experience at the University.
 I chose Clare Hall because I was searching for a college that would cater specifically to the needs of graduates, took an informal approach to college life, and celebrated a widely international membership.
-I certainly was not disappointed.
-This college is a home - for all its members - a place where graduate students, fellows and senior academics feel at ease, free from the formalities and hierarchical structures characteristic of many Cambridge colleges.
+I have not been disappointed.
+The College is home - for all its members - a place where graduate students, Fellows and senior academics feel at ease, free from the formalities and hierarchical structures characteristic of many Cambridge colleges.

-"When I was asked to write down a preference for a College in my Masters application last year, I had no doubt in choosing Clare Hall as my first choice.
-I already knew the college, and I was sure that the friendly and lively atmosphere would be the perfect environment for my Masters studies.
+When I was asked to write down a preference for a college in my Masters application last year, I had no doubts about choosing Clare Hall.
+I already knew the College, and I was sure that the friendly and lively atmosphere would be the perfect environment for my studies.

-I was right.
-I began my Masters in Computer Science in October 2014 and my Cambridge experience wouldn’t have been the same without Clare Hall.
-There are so many positive things that I could list: great staff, strategic location, new accommodation and good food (not easy to say for an Italian…).
+I began my Masters in Computer Science in October 2014, and my Cambridge experience wouldn’t have been the same without Clare Hall.
+There are so many positive things that I could list; great staff, strategic location, new accommodation and good food (not easy to say for an Italian…).

-Apart from the practical reasons, there is one most important element that made Clare Hall my first choice.

-Clare Hall is relatively small, so allows you to get to know your fellow students easily and it feels like living as part of a big family.
-And this does not refer only to other students, but to the college community as a whole, including Clare Hall Fellows.
-Indeed, unlike perhaps other colleges, you will be able to sit and eat with Fellows and Professors, and this will give you a unique opportunity to talk and share your Cambridge experience with them.
+Apart from the practical reasons, there is also another element that made Clare Hall my first choice.
+The College is relatively small, which allows you to get to know your fellow students easily - it feels like being part of a big family.
+This does not refer only to other students, but to the College community as a whole, including Clare Hall Fellows.
+Indeed, unlike other colleges, you can sit and eat with Fellows and Professors, which gives you a unique opportunity to talk about your Cambridge experience.

-"Clare Hall has been home to myself and my young family since October 2013.
-The University’s venerated collegial structure ensures that students have access to both intellectual stimulation and pastoral care and Clare Hall offers the most unique experience in Cambridge for both.
+Clare Hall has been home to myself and my young family since October 2013.
+The University’s venerated collegial structure ensures that students have access to both intellectual stimulation and pastoral care and Clare Hall offers a unique experience in Cambridge for both.

 As an architect, I cannot help link Clare Hall’s architecture to its evolving culture: Modern yet of its place, modest but confident, informal but valuing tradition and most importantly human-scaled to foster congeniality.

-"The four years I have spent at Cambridge, in the city and at other colleges, have only highlighted the uniqueness of Clare Hall, and the extent to which it shares my own values.
-It is a friendly and informal hub of activity: I meet professionals, post-doctoral researchers, and academics from around the world at every lunch, dinner, or event.
-It prizes discussion; I have been an enthusiastic participant in college-run seminars, consistently encouraged to meet with fellows, and aided in my travels to speak about my work in the UK and abroad.
+The four years I have spent at Cambridge, in the city and at other colleges, have only highlighted the uniqueness of Clare Hall, and the extent to which it shares my values.
+It is a friendly and informal hub of activity; I meet professionals, postdoctoral researchers, and academics from around the world at every lunch, dinner, or event.
+It prizes discussion; I have been an enthusiastic participant in College-run seminars, consistently encouraged to meet with Fellows, and aided in my travels to speak about my work in the UK and abroad.

 Most importantly, Clare Hall is dedicated to improving itself and the world around it.
-Its two lecture series – the Tanner and the Ashby Lectures – focus on understanding human behaviour and improving wellbeing, and its governing committees are open and welcoming to student initiatives and endeavours.
+Its two lecture series – the Tanner and the Ashby Lectures – focus on understanding human behaviour and improving well-being, and its governing committees are open and welcoming to student initiatives and endeavours.